The problem of Voicemail Not Working on iPhone has been reported by users. You can find below the steps to fix the Voicemail on iPhone.

 8. Reset Network Settings

-Note down your WiFi Network Password and follow the steps below to Reset Network Settings on your iPhone to Factory Default Settings.
+Note down your WiFi Network Password and follow the steps below to Reset Network Settings on your iPhone to its original Factory Default Settings.

-If the problem is still not fixed, you will have to Contact Apple Support and your Carrier for help with this issue.
+If the problem is still not fixed, you will have to call the customer support of your Carrier Network to help you deal with this issue.